Two-graph: Adjacency matrix

 The adjacency matrix of a two-graph is the adjacency matrix of the corresponding signed complete graph; thus it is symmetric, is zero on the diagonal, and has entries ±1 off the diagonal.
-If G is the graph corresponding to the signed complete graph Σ, this matrix is called the (0, −1, 1)-adjacency matrix or Seidel adjacency matrix of G. The Seidel matrix has zero entries on the main diagonal, -1 entries for adjacent vertices and +1 entries for non-adjacent vertices.
+If G is the graph corresponding to the signed complete graph Σ, this matrix is called the (0, −1, 1)-adjacency matrix or Seidel adjacency matrix of G. The Seidel matrix has zero entries on the main diagonal, −1 entries for adjacent vertices and +1 entries for non-adjacent vertices.

-If graphs G and H are in a same switching class, the multiset of eigenvalues of two Seidel adjacency matrices of G and H coincide since the matrices are similar.
+If graphs G and H are in a same switching class, the multisets of eigenvalues of the two Seidel adjacency matrices of G and H coincide, since the matrices are similar.

-A two-graph on a set V is regular if and only if its adjacency matrix has just two distinct eigenvalues ρ1 > 0 > ρ2 say, where ρ1ρ2 = 1 - |V|.
+A two-graph on a set V is regular if and only if its adjacency matrix has just two distinct eigenvalues ρ1 > 0 > ρ2 say, where ρ1ρ2 = 1 − |V|.

 Equiangular lines

 Every two-graph is equivalent to a set of lines in some dimensional euclidean space each pair of which meet in the same angle.
 The set of lines constructed from a two graph on n vertices is obtained as follows.
-Let -ρ be the smallest eigenvalue of the Seidel adjacency matrix, A, of the two-graph, and suppose that it has multiplicity n - d.
+Let −ρ be the smallest eigenvalue of the Seidel adjacency matrix, A, of the two-graph, and suppose that it has multiplicity n − d.
 Then the matrix ρI + A is positive semi-definite of rank d and thus can be represented as the Gram matrix of the inner products of n vectors in euclidean d-space.
 As these vectors have the same norm (namely, $\sqrt{\rho}$) and mutual inner products ±1, any pair of the n lines spanned by them meet in the same angle φ where cos φ = 1/ρ.
 Conversely, any set of non-orthogonal equiangular lines in a euclidean space can give rise to a two-graph (see equiangular lines for the construction).

-With the notation as above, the maximum cardinality n satisfies n ≤ d(ρ2 - 1)/(ρ2 - d) and the bound is achieved if and only if the two-graph is regular.
+With the notation as above, the maximum cardinality n satisfies n ≤ d(ρ2 − 1)/(ρ2 − d) and the bound is achieved if and only if the two-graph is regular.

+Strongly regular graphs

+The two-graphs on X consisting of all possible triples of X and no triples of X are regular two-graphs and are considered to be trivial two-graphs.

+For non-trivial two-graphs on the set X, the two-graph is regular if and only if for some x in X the graph Γx is a strongly regular graph with k = 2μ (the degree of any vertex is twice the number of vertices adjacent to both of any non-adjacent pair of vertices).
+If this condition holds for one x in X, it holds for all the elements of X.

+It follows that a non-trivial regular two-graph has an even number of points.

+If G is a regular graph whose two-graph extension is Γ having n points, then Γ is a regular two-graph if and only if G is a strongly regular graph with eigenvalues k, r and s satisfying n = 2(k − r) or n = 2(k − s).